shoui520/shoui520.github.io/docs/monolingual.md

 ### What is the best dictionary for starters?
 And why do you say use every dictionary?

 First off, there is no dictionary I can point to and say “this is the best dictionary”.
 You gotta be pretty superficial about dictionaries if you use only one dictionary and say it is the best.
 But I digress.
 I usually recommend 明鏡国語辞典 as a good first choice for starters, that is because its definitions are concise, quick and tend to try and explain things using more easy words.
-But 明鏡国語辞典 still falls short, it lacks words other dictionaries have and may be trying to simplify too much. 新明解国語辞典 is the second choice because the words it uses are very easy.
-Easier than 明鏡国語辞典. 新明解国語辞典 tends to take a verbose approach to defining words, because it is the only Japanese monolingual dictionary that wasn’t based off the old Meiji-era (1868-1912) dictionaries like the rest.
+But 明鏡国語辞典 still falls short, it lacks words other dictionaries have and may be trying to simplify too much. 新明解国語辞典 is the second choice because the words it uses are very easy, easier than 明鏡国語辞典. 新明解国語辞典 tends to take a verbose approach to defining words, because it is the only Japanese monolingual dictionary that wasn’t based off the old Meiji-era (1868-1912) dictionaries like the rest.
 The verbose approach to defining words can be very very useful, and gives you a better understanding of how the word is thought of and applied in Japanese.
 I can’t say this is true for every word it defines though.
 Sometimes it is unnecessarily verbose.
 And the author’s opinions tend to slip into the definitions, just compare definitions of 恋愛 in the 大辞林 vs in the 新明解国語辞典.
 Also try to look at definitions of fish in the 新明解国語辞典, the author tends to say things like “it’s delicious” lmao.

 Jokes aside, the 新明解国語辞典 is a good dictionary: if you use it along with every other dictionary, because, the 新明解国語辞典 is the smallest dictionary.
 It lacks so many words.

 What is my opinion on the other dictionaries?
 Well, they’re good; if you use them with all the other dictionaries that is!
-The 大辞林 is my go-to dictionary, but I tend to use the 明鏡国語辞典 and 広辞苑 a lot. 大辞泉 is as good as the 大辞林 and everything else, but the formatting is inconsistent and bad, but that is just a fault in the EPWING version of the 大辞泉.
+The 大辞林 is my go-to dictionary, but I tend to use the 明鏡国語辞典 and 広辞苑 a lot. 大辞泉 is good too, and tends to have every possible kanji combination for the word, and phrases too.
+I'd say it goes hand in hand with the 大辞林 and everything else, but the formatting is inconsistent and bad, but that is just a fault in the EPWING version of the 大辞泉.
 The 広辞苑 is the most authoritative dictionary in Japan.
 I like it.
 It’s pretty handy.
 But I can say it is the worst for learners; the sole reason being it lists definitions from oldest to newest.
 This is useful when reading old (20th century) texts, but just pointless when reading modern Japanese.
 All the other dictionaries list definitions in order of common usage.
 Compare definitions of 先生 in the 広辞苑 and with other dictionaries.
 The 広辞苑 follows the old Meiji-era dictionaries the closest out of all dictionaries.

 ### Why use all the dictionaries together?